Cold granular targets slow the bulk freezing of an impacting droplet: Results

 \subsection{Phenomena}

-Figure~\ref{f.pheno}a-c displays typical impact events for $U=2.15\si{m/s}$.
-The undercooling degree of the granular target, $\Delta T$, significantly affects the impact and retraction process of the droplet.
-At small $\Delta T$, the impact dynamics essentially reproduce that of isothermal impact at room temperature~\cite{Zhao2015,Zhao2019a}.
-The impacting droplet spreads and is mixed with grains.
-The mixture retracts after reaching the maximum spreading diameter, $D_{m}$.
-Any remaining unmixed liquid sinks into the substrate afterward.
-However, once the undercooling degree is increased beyond $\Delta T\approx 20\si{K}$, the retraction is completely suppressed, and the mixture consists of icy patches connected by liquid films [Fig.~\ref{f.pheno}b].
-The remaining liquid is solidified after the dynamics cease, with little penetrating the substrate.
-For an even higher undercooling degree, $\Delta T>30\si{K}$, similar to moderate $\Delta T$, there is an icy patch at the impact center, but fewer grains are mixed with the rim of the spreading droplet.
-Instabilities of the rim develop into fingering and fragmentation.
-Remarkably, the consequent retraction re-occurs.
-After the retraction, an even larger amount of liquid, about 50\% of the total droplet volume, remains, and the bulk solidification is delayed till 1 \si{minute}.
-Compared with the intermediate subfreezing impact in Fig.~\ref{f.pheno}b and impact on a subfreezing surface with similar velocities and droplet size~\cite{Shang2019,Hu2020}, the bulk freezing time is prolonged by at least one order of magnitude.
-Since only $\Delta T$ is varied, the observation must result from the interplay between the solidification and the impact dynamics.
+Figure~\ref{f.pheno}a-c illustrate typical impact events for $U=2.15\si{m/s}$.
+The undercooling degree of the granular target, $\Delta T$, significantly alters the impact and retraction process of the droplet.
+For small $\Delta T$, the impact dynamics essentially replicate the isothermal impact at room temperature~\cite{Zhao2015,Zhao2019}, where the droplet spreads, mixes with grains and retracts after reaching the maximum spreading diameter, $D_{m}$.
+Any unmixed liquid sinks into the porous substrate afterward.
+In contrast, for $\Delta T\approx 20\si{K}$, the retraction is completely suppressed, and the mixture consists of icy patches connected by liquid films (Fig.~\ref{f.pheno}b).
+The remaining liquid solidifies after the dynamics cease, with little penetrating the substrate.
+For $\Delta T>30\si{K}$, an icy patch forms at the impact center, similar to moderate $\Delta T$, but fewer grains are mixed with the spreading droplet.
+Instabilities of the rim of the liquid film develop into fingering and drop fragments.
+It is remarkable that the consequent retraction re-occurs.
+After the retraction, approximately half of the droplet volume remains liquid, and the solidification of the droplet is delayed till 40-50 seconds, at least one order of magnitude longer compared to the intermediate subfreezing impact in Fig.~\ref{f.pheno}b and impacts on a subfreezing surface~\cite{Shang2019,Hu2020}.
+Namely, a colder substrate counterintuitively prolongs the overall freezing time.
+As only $\Delta T$ varies, the observation likely arises from the interplay between solidification and the impact dynamics.